vishvAsa/kalpAntaram/kANe/v1p1/64_medhAtithi.md

 In several M88. of the bhūsyu at the end of several adhyāyas occurs a verse782 which says that a king nained Madana, son of Sahārana, brought copies of Medhātithi's commentary from another country and effected a restoration (jūrnoddhūru ).
 This does not refer to the restoration of the text of Medbātithi, but to the completion of the library of the king, who was Madanapāla, son of Sādhārana and flourished, as we shall see later on, in the latter half of the 14th century.

 Dr. Jolly (Tagore Law Lectures p.
 6 ) holds Medhātithi to be a southerner on account of the fact that his father's name was Virasvainin and on account of the attention paid to his blāsya by southern writers.
 It cannot be said that names ending in 'svāmin' were a monopoly of the south.
 The Rājatara rigiṇi gives literary celebrities whose names ended in 'svārniu' (e. g.
-V. 34 mentions a Sivasvāmi).
+V. 34 mentions a Śivasvāmi).
 Kśīrasvāmin was a Kashmirian.
 The south has always been famed for preserving Mss. of valuable works from the north.
 M88. of the Kāvyālamkāra of Bhimaha, a Kāshmiriau, are very rare and have been found only in the south.
 Bühler (p.
 CXX III)

 752 मान्या कापि मनुस्मृतिस्तदुचिता व्याख्या हि मेधातिथेः सा लुप्तैव विधेर्वशात्